 Alpine Lakes High Route: Mount Hinman

-It’s my final day here, but it would end up being the longest.
+My final day in the area would turn out to be the longest.
 Clouds had cleared during the night, and it looked like another beautiful day ahead.
 After breakfast with Bears Breast Mountain, I headed east toward Mount Hinman.

 Cairns showed up past La Bohn Lakes, where the path allowed me more time to savor the views.
-Traverse to Mount Hinman had the best scenery of the places visited in the past few days.
-But it also harbored the most boulders and slabs.
+The way to Mount Hinman had the best scenery of the places visited in the past few days.
+Meanwhile, it harbored the most boulders and slabs.

 See more trip photos here.

-Later I looked at the summit from the southeast ridge, where the cairns stopped.
+I saw the summit from the southeast ridge, where the cairns stopped.
 From there, I went around to the north side above Hinman Glacier.
-Then a short, southeast traverse below the pinnacles put me on the windy summit.
+A short, southeast traverse below the pinnacles then put me on the windy summit.

 I didn’t know where to begin with the views, but I had been waiting to see Mount Daniel.
-Next to it was the familiar sight of Dip Top Peak and Lynch Peak above Pea Soup Lake.
-But seeing the eight peaks from the last few days was the most exciting part!
+Sitting by it was the familiar sight of Dip Top Peak and Lynch Peak above Pea Soup Lake.
+But seeing the eight peaks from the last few days was the most thrilling part!

 See more trip photos here.

-Alpine Lakes High Route: Back to West Fork Foss River Valley
+Alpine Lakes High Route: Return to West Fork Foss River

-After a short visit on top, then came the part I had been dreading.
-Now I needed to go back through Iron Cap Gap and find my way to Saint Agnes Ridge.
+The part I had been dreading came after a short visit to the summit.
+Now, I needed to go back through Iron Cap Gap and find my way to Saint Agnes Ridge.
 But the only route descriptions I had were from Cascade Alpine Guide, which was no help.

-Back at camp, I packed up and quickly made my way back to Necklace Valley.
+Back at camp, I packed up and quickly returned to Necklace Valley.
 During this, I spotted two people on the ridge as I slowly walked up through the moraine.
 But it was all downhill from Tank Lakes as I marveled at the dramatic landscape.

 See more trip photos here.